syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 ## Limitation

-Since we are handling Visual State Manger (internally) in our control, Applying  Visual State Manger thorough Style (As Dynamic resource) it wont work.
+Since the Visual State Manger (internally) is handled in our control, applying  Visual State Manger thorough style (as dynamic resource) does not work.